Convergence analysis of a solver for the linear Poisson--Boltzmann model: Numerical results

-We then test some protein molecules with the PDB codes 1a3y, 2olx, 1yjo, 1etn, ala25 and 1bbl.
-To run the ddLPB solver, we set $\ell_{\rm max} = 7$ and $N_{\rm lev} = 86$ for 1a3y, 2olx, 1yjo, 1etn and ala25.
-But for 1bbl with $576$ atoms, we set $\ell_{\rm max} = 5$ and $N_{\rm lev} = 50$ due to the huge computational cost in Matlab.
+We test several protein molecules using the PDB codes 1a3y, 2olx, 1yjo, 1etn, ala25, and 1bbl.
+To use the ddLPB solver, we set $\ell_{\rm max} = 7$ and $N_{\rm leb} = 86$ for 1a3y, 2olx, 1yjo, 1etn, and ala25.
+However, due to the high computational cost in Matlab, we set $\ell_{\rm max} = 5$ and $N_{\rm leb} = 50$ for 1bbl, which has 576 atoms.